 The recipe comes together very quickly when cooking, so like many Chinese dishes, it’s all about the prep.
 Have everything prepared and ready (and start your rice before you start cooking) so you can move it along without stalling out in the process.

-The marinade and the sauce use some of the same ingredients, so do they double duty.
+The marinade and the sauce use some of the same ingredients, so they do double duty.
 Make the sauce at the same time you add ingredients to the beef to marinade, then it’s done and ready to go.

 Prep the rest of the ingredients and set everything near the stove in the order you’ll cook.
 Since you’ll work in batches, make sure to have a large bowl to hold the cooked ingredients.